A tramper approaches the cave entrance

-It is recommended that you walk this track starting at the Whangarei District Council reserve by the caves entrance, off Waipu Caves Road.
-There is a large flat parking area suitable for picnics and a Whangarei District Council administered public toilet at the entrance.
+The track starts at the Whangarei District Council reserve, by the cave's entrance, off Waipu Caves Road.
+There is a large flat area suitable for picnics and a Whangarei District Council administered public toilet at this point.

-Note: the entrance to the caves is also at the Waipu Caves Road end, within the Council reserve.
+Note: the entrance to the caves is directly across the Council Reserve before the track starts.

-Once up on the ridgeline you will be rewarded with panoramic views right out across the Whangarei Harbour to the Heads and the Hen and Chicken islands.
+The track ends on the ridgeline where you will be rewarded with panoramic views right across the Whangarei Harbour to Bream Head and out to the Hen and Chicken Islands.